 Vigil Security, LLC IETF Contributions

-I am active participant in the Internet Engineering Task Force (IETF), where I help develop security standards for the Internet.
+I am a very active participant in the Internet Engineering Task Force (IETF), where I help develop security standards for the Internet.
 My work in the Internet community started in the mid-1980's as a member of the Privacy and Security Research Group (PSRG), which developed the Privacy Enhanced Mail (PEM) specifications, the first electronic mail security solution for Internet mail protocols.
 The PSRG also developed the first Internet Public Key Infrastructure (PKI) specifications, which were based on X.509 version 1.

 I served as chair of the S/MIME Working Group from the time the working group was formed until March 2003.
 S/MIME is a set of electronic mail security standards.
 I continue to support the S/MIME effort as the editor of the Cryptographic Message Syntax (CMS) specification.